lebogangolifant/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 ## Testing

 This project includes a set of unit tests to ensure the correctness of the implemented classes and methods.
-The tests are located in the `tests` directory and can be run using the following command:
+The tests are located in the `tests/test_models` directory and can be run using the following command:

 ```bash
 python3 -m unittest discover tests
 ```

-Make sure you have the necessary dependencies installed before running the tests.